13 Things to Expect on the First Day of Boarding a Cruise Ship

 Never been on a cruise?
 You’re probably wondering what to expect on the day you board the ship.
-We’ll walk you through a typical cruise embarkation day.
+We’ll walk you through a typical cruise embarkation day and the cruise ship boarding process, and give you some cruise embarkation tips to make sure your first day on the ship goes as smooth as butter.

 1. Arrive early.

 To be honest, your embarkation day usually starts the day before your cruise.
-Unless you like leaving a major vacation to chance, we suggest flying in the day before your sailing to protect yourself against flight delays that could cause you to miss the ship.
+Everyone has different preferences for how early they like to arrive before a cruise, but unless you like leaving a major vacation to chance, we suggest flying in the day before your sailing to protect yourself against flight delays that could cause you to miss the ship.

 2. Get yourself to the ship.